 Although it’s not pleasant to think about, a child rider pays out a small death benefit that would cover costs of burial if your child were to die at birth or soon after.
 The child rider takes away one source of worry if you are mourning a devastating loss, by providing for the costs of the funeral and burial.

 A disability income rider protects you if you are permanently disabled and unable to work, but still need an income to care for your child or children, while a spousal rider or a separate policy for your spouse or partner will also offer additional protection in the case of the disability or death of either of you.
 However, disability riders do not cover short-term disability periods, like the first several immediately after giving birth.

 Frequently asked questions

 Should I name my children as my beneficiaries?

 If your children are over the age of 18, they will probably be legally able to receive your death benefit directly.
 If your children are still minors, you can name a trusted guardian for your children and name the guardian as the beneficiary of your death benefit.
 You could also choose to set up a trust and name that as the beneficiary.
 Speaking with a lawyer can help you decide which avenue to take.

 How do I get the lowest life insurance rates if I’m pregnant?

-Is term or permanent life insurance for pregnancy the best choice for me?
+Is term life insurance or permanent life insurance for pregnancy the best choice for me?

-That depends on your life insurance goals, but for many people, term is a great choice.
+The best type of life insurance for you depends on your life insurance goals, but for many people, term life insurance is a great choice.
 You can tailor a policy to last just as long as you anticipate having dependents at home.
-It’s also much cheaper than permanent forms of life insurance.
+If you’re worried about the cost of life insurance, you may be glad to know that term life insurance is significantly cheaper than permanent life insurance.